 LinkedIn Jobs UX Concept

-Highlighting the key information for the candidates
+Highlighting the key information to match candidates with their dream jobs

 October - December 2019

 Google Forms, Figma, Principle

 Even with the record-low unemployment rate, finding a job is difficult.
 I found myself applying to only a couple of jobs after reading tens and hundreds of job postings.
 This happened to me because: